 Global Leaders: Change Makers of Tomorrow

-Experience an innovative English course that breaks the mold of traditional classrooms.
+The course aims to build on your passion and motivation, giving you the opportunity to challenge the way things are now and present your perspective with confidence and authority.
 From day one, you'll be immersed in engaging sessions, collaborating with peers on a Change Maker Challenge focused on sustainability, community, AI, resilience, and advocacy.
-Beyond the classroom, explore London's political heart with visits to the Houses of Parliament and be inspired by guest speakers.
+Outside the classroom, explore London's political centre with visits to the Houses of Parliament and be inspired by guest speakers.
 Work in small project teams, exclusively using English, to develop vital skills in negotiation, problem-solving, active listening, and intercultural communication.
-This course fosters global friendships, offers a taste of city life, enhances communication and public speaking abilities, boosts vocabulary for current issues, and promotes confidence and independence for university and career pursuits, all while having a blast!
+This course helps you make friends from different countries, gives you a taste of city life, helps you get better at talking to people and speaking in public, teaches you more vocabulary for talking about current topics, and makes you feel more confident and independent for your future studies and work, all while having a great time!

 At a glance...

 |Ages||15-17 years old|

 |Course length||2 weeks|